 This is a complicated question that doesn't lend itself to a simple "yes" or "no" answer, but for many women, it is a big issue.
 Researchers who analyzed 21 studies on the effect of antidepressants on babies reported that 12.8 percent of mothers in the studies reviewed were depressed during their second trimesters and 12 percent during the third trimester.
 All told, the American Congress of Obstetricians and Gynecologists (ACOG), estimates between 14 and 23 percent of women experience some symptoms of depression during pregnancy.

-I discussed your question with Tieraona Low Dog, MD, director of the Fellowship at the Arizona Center for Integrative Medicine and an expert on women's health.
+I discussed your question with Tieraona Low Dog, MD, an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, and an authority on botanical medicine.
 She notes that certain antidepressants can be relatively safe to take during pregnancy while others definitely are not.
 Here's a rundown of Dr. Low Dog's views: